NetoECommerce/Skeletal/README.md

 The person that submitted the pull request will be notified on your feedback and will address the issues before requesting the branch to be reviewed again.

-## Support

-The current version of Skeletal will only work on websites running Neto 6+.
-For older websites, you will need to install from a previous [release](https://github.com/NetoECommerce/Skeletal/releases/tag/2.4.0).

 ## Creators